mehrabix/spring-dynamic-graphql/README.md

 }
 ```

-#### Partial Updates
+#### Partial Updates (Planned Feature)

-Update only specific attributes of a product without changing other fields:
+> **Note:** This is a planned feature that may not be fully implemented in the current version.

+The GraphQL schema includes support for partial updates through the `updateProductAttributes` mutation:

 ```graphql
 mutation {